vanphan24/vault-secrets-backend-for-consul/server-tls/readme.md

 kubectl exec -it vault-0 -- sh
 ```

-3. Run the following commands below to configure Vault to store the gossip key.
+3. From inside the Vault server pod, run the following commands below to configure Vault.
 You can put these commands into a script if you prefer.

 ```
 export VAULT_TOKEN=root